Requirements for the Minor

-- Students may seek permission from the WSGS Steering Committee to substitute one course not cross-listed with the Women's and Gender Studies program.
-The course should include identifiable content devoted to women's or gender studies, and the student must be able to do a significant project or assignment based within the fields of women's studies or gender studies.
-The student must submit a short proposal to the Steering Committee by mid-term of the semester in which the course is taken, explaining how the student plans to fulfill the requirement.
-This proposal must be approved by and signed by the instructor.
+- Students may seek permission from the WGS Director to substitute courses not cross-listed with the Women's and Gender Studies program.
+These courses should include identifiable content devoted to women's or gender studies, and the student must be able to do a significant project or assignment based within the fields of women's studies or gender studies.
+The student should consult the WGS Course Modification specifications before electronically submitting a proposal for Course Modification that includes a copy of the course syllabus.
+This should take place prior to mid-term of the semester in which the course is taken.
+The proposal must be approved by the instructor and the WGS Director.

 - Students may count toward the major one internship via Career Services that deals with women and /or gender studies, with the approval of the WGS Director.

-- Students may seek permission from the WGS Steering Committee to take one directed reading course for WGS credit.
+- Students may seek permission from the WGS Director to take one directed reading course for WGS credit.

 SOCI 106: "Social Problems and Social Policy" (Dr. Moni Mcintyre) [This course fulfilss the Faith and Reason requirement of the Core Curriculum]

 ENGL 322W: "Global LIterature Survey" (Dr. Emad Mirmotahari) [This course fulfills the Global Diversity requirement of the Core Curriculum]

 HIST 465: "Reform in America" (Dr. Elaine Parsons)

 In addition to the above courses, students may also submit a proposal to substitue a non-WGS course to fulfill a requirement for the WGS Minor.
 Consult the specifications prior to submitting a proposal.